Cyber-Labs/Session-Reports/Blockchain Development/2024-25/Session 04-November2024.md

         7) Basic architecture of CCIP

 ## Task
-Make a basic smart contact using any one of chainlink developer tools.
+1. Make a basic smart contact using any one of chainlink developer tools.
+2. https://ethereum.org/en/whitepaper/ Task is to read Ethereum white paper.

 ## Credits
 *Conducted by:* Siva Sai.